atlassian-labs/compass-examples/snippets/graphql/get-metric-values-for-metric-definition/README.md

-This query can be used to get all metric values for metric sources with a specified metric definition.
+This query can be used to get a paginateable list of metric values for metric sources with a specified metric definition.

 Replace `cloudId` and `metricDefinitionId` below in the variables section with the cloudId for your site and the metric definition ID, and execute the query.
 You can use [the GraphQL explorer](https://developer.atlassian.com/cloud/compass/graphql/explorer/) to run this query and explore [the Compass API](https://developer.atlassian.com/cloud/compass/graphql/) further.
 ### Query